JaHRSe/radial-dial/README.md

 Description:<br>
 A UI wheel that displays the rotation angle and fires a custom event containing it as well.<br>
 <br>
-To use, listen for "rotate" event.
+To use, listen for "CONTROL_WHEEL_ROTATE" event.
 Event fires on mouse up after rotating the whell.

 Dependencies <br>
 Production dependencies - None